|Tuition fee type||Cost (per annum)|

 Dedicated personal tutor plus study skills support.

 Networking is an effective way to make new contacts and improve your career prospects, and so the HR team at LJMU is currently bringing together a community of undergraduate and postgraduate HR students and practitioners who can learn from and support each other.
-Our HR staff know what it’s like to study part-time while holding down a full-time job, and so they have designed the course specifically to fit into your busy lifestyle.
-They will communicate with you via email surgeries and Blackboard, and encourage you to use off-campus library and e-resources, for which training is provided in the induction and the first few weeks of the programme.
+We run a series of events throughout the year and invite all our students, from first year undergraduates to doctoral students.

 The CPD in Human Resource Management is an ideal starting point from which to launch your career or develop your current role as a HR professional.

-Human Resource Officers need to be business thinkers as well as leaders and able to translate theoretical concepts into practical reality.
-Their ultimate goal is to boost the people capacity thereby reducing staff turnover and increasing productivity.
+Human Resource Officers need to be business thinkers as well as leaders and be able to translate theoretical concepts into practical reality.
+Their ultimate goal is to boost the people capacity, thereby reducing staff turnover and increasing productivity.
 For this they need high levels of interpersonal skills, self-motivation, adaptability and persuasiveness.
 This CPD course is designed to give you the knowledge, skills and experience required to succeed in this fascinating and challenging role.

 This programme has been designed specifically for people who work full-time, with a single module starting in September and January and classes running on Thursday evenings.
 You will also have the option to attend additional networking sessions with undergraduate and postgraduate HRM students, subject to agreement from your employer.

 The key aim of this programme is to encourage you to foster an ethos of continuing professional development in your work and throughout your career.